 - Bowling Alleys: As suburban as the strip mall and the cul-de-sac, bowling alleys are a fun addition to your crawl (unless you’re one of those super-competitive people, in which case you might just piss off your friends instead) and usually have a pretty solid little Tavern-esque bar on site.
 Look for the bowling ball on the map.

 - Casinos: Want to be a high-roller, win big at blackjack, and buy shots all night?
 Or, more likely, do you want to blow your drinking cash and use a credit card for PBRs for the rest of the crawl?
 Take Metra to one of the casinos in Elgin, Aurora, or Joliet.
 Look for the dice on the map, and good luck!

 - Racetrack: Maybe you prefer your gambling with a mint julep or a huge flowery hat on the side.
-Play the ponies up at Arlington Park off the UP-NW line.
+Play the ponies up at Arlington Park (while we still can) off the UP-NW line.

 - Performance Venues: Places like Ravinia Festival and RiverEdge Park in Aurora are great places to see headlining bands play under the stars, but there’s no reason you can’t do a little railgating pre-gaming on the train there.
 (And you won’t have to worry about traffic after the show!)
 UP-N trains make special stops at Ravinia Park for events.

 - Stadiums: Take Metra to a ball game!
 Work an independent-league baseball game into your summer crawl along the MD-W (Schaumburg) or RI (Joliet) lines.
 Or head to the gridiron to see some Big Ten Northwestern football (Evanston/Central St. UP-N) or watch the pros at Soldier Field (18th Street ME).
 And, of course, check out your 2021 American League Champion Chicago White Sox at whatever they’re calling the stadium these days near the “Lou” Jones/35th RI station.